 For Lotus, tennis was always a family affair.
 Her husband, Ron, coached tennis at Boise State for many years and all five of her children played as well.
 She fondly recalls winning a trip with her son Kevin to compete at the US Open in New York, and the next year Ron and daughter Karla winning the same trip.
 She also won a tournament and got to play with Cliff Drysdale against Dennis Ralston.
 She and Ron won trips to Colorado, Texas and Kiawah Island and many tournaments over the years.

 But all those years on the court have taken a toll on Lotus’s knees.
-Dr. Darby Webb, her St. Luke’s orthopedic surgeon, treated her knee pain with injections for about four years before eventually performing a complete surgical replacement of her left knee in 2017.
+Her St. Luke’s orthopedic surgeon treated her knee pain with injections for about four years before eventually performing a complete surgical replacement of her left knee in 2017.
 Lotus made a swift recovery.

 Lotus is still playing tennis twice a week with no plans to slow down.
 “I’ve been blessed with good health,” she says.
 “And I exercise every single morning—weights, yoga or aerobics.
 And you’ve got to have a good attitude.
 I just really like playing tennis.
 I never want to quit.”